 Scripting Languages

-bring their products or services to the web.
+Many scripting languages have been used to develop applications that allow businesses tobring their products or services to the web.
 Though this is great for the proliferation of

 businesses, it also creates a new avenue of attack for hackers.
 The majority of web